 SBNM 5510 – Principles of Healthcare Management

 This course is designed to introduce graduate students to the science of information technology.
 Managers use information technology not only to present and deliver information but also to solve their organizational problems.
 There have been many changes in this field in the past and more changes will occur in the future.
 Trends like increased competition, performance improvements, expanded capacity, increased capabilities of software, and the expansion of the internet, all affect managers.
 Modern managers need to apply their knowledge of information technology tools to solve problems and find new opportunities to improve their organization.
-The students will be exposed to how information technology affects the strategy, e-business, organizational structure, business process, and resource allocation of the organization as a whole.
+The students will be exposed to how information technology affects the strategy, e-business, organizational structure, business processes, and resource allocation of the organization as a whole.
 The course will address these topics in the context of Enterprise Resource Planning systems, data management and integrity, cyber security, big data, and the people/IT interface.

 SBNM 5520 – Management and Marketing of Services